Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 The first, Robert Pickton, who killed his mother, Sharon Abraham of Sagkeeng First Nation in Manitoba.

-The second, Jeremy Skibicki, murdered his friend’s sister, Marcedes Myran of Long Plain First Nation, also in Manitoba.
+The second, Jeremy Skibicki, who murdered his friend’s sister, Marcedes Myran of Long Plain First Nation, also in Manitoba.

 “Never in my life did I think that I would be involved in another serial killer situation,” said Casey, 35, after the Skibicki trial wrapped up in Winnipeg on June 10.